'We kept the hiring process even though we did not have work': Dajcor moves forward despite setback

-CHAVIES, Ky.
-(WYMT) - Around this time last year WYMT learned Canadian based company, Dajcor Aluminum, planned to invest nearly $20 million dollars in creating a plant in Perry County.
+WYMT learned Canadian based company, Dajcor Aluminum, planned to invest nearly $20 million dollars in creating a plant in Perry County.

 A less than 12 mile commute down Highway 15, you will find Dajcor Aluminum in Chavies.